-Who May File: Any person owning taxable real property in the county, the board of county commissioners, the county prosecutor, the county treasurer, the board of township trustees of any township with territory in the county, the board of education of any school district with territory in the county, or the mayor or legislative authority of any municipal corporation with territory in the county may file a complaint, or a tenant of the property owner, if the property is classified as to use for tax purposes as commercial or industrial, the lease requires the tenant to pay the entire amount of taxes charged against the property, and the lease allows, or the property owner otherwise authorizes, the tenant to file such a complaint with respect to the property.
+Who May File: Any person owning taxable real property in the county, the board of county commissioners, the county prosecutor, the county treasurer, the board of township trustees of any township with territory in the county, the board of education of any school district with territory in the county, or the mayor or legislative authority of any municipal corporation with territory in the county may file a complaint.
 See R.C.
 5715.19 for additional information.

-Tender Pay: If the owner of a property files a complaint against the valuation of that property, then, while such complaint is pending, the owner is entitled to tender to the county treasurer an amount of taxes based on the valuation claim for such property in the complaint.
+Tender Pay: If the owner of a home files a complaint against the valuation of that home, then, while such complaint is pending, the owner is entitled to tender to the county treasurer an amount of taxes based on the valuation claim for such home in the complaint.
 Note: If the amount tendered is less than the amount finally determined, interest will be charged on the difference.
 In addition, if the amount finally determined equals or exceeds the amount originally billed, a penalty will be charged on the difference between the amount tendered and the final amount.

-Multiple Parcels: Only parcels that (1) are in the same taxing district and (2) have identical ownership may be included in one complaint.
+Multiple Homes: Only homes that (1) are in the same taxing district and (2) have identical ownership may be included in one complaint.
 Otherwise, separate complaints must be used.
-However, for ease of administration, parcels that (1) are in the same taxing district, (2) have identical ownership and (3) form a single economic unit should be included in one complaint.
-The increase or decrease in valuation may be separately stated for each parcel or listed as an aggregate sum for the economic unit.
-If more than three parcels are included in one complaint, use additional sheets of paper.
+The increase or decrease in valuation must be separately stated for each home.
+If more than three homes are included in one complaint, use additional sheets of paper.